brianekummer/autohotkey-older/Read Me.md

 ## Future Ideas
 - Any use for text-to-speech?
 ComObject("SAPI.SpVoice").Speak("Speak this phrase")
 - Popup menus are useful- can I use them elsewhere?
-- GUIs in AHK v2 are easier- anythijng to do here?
+- GUIs in AHK v2 are easier- anything to do here?
 - Are timed tooltips useful somewhere?